 The teaching portfolio will consist of five main components.
 Please note that rubrics and instructions for each can be found on the CCE Sakai site.

 - A Teaching Philosophy – A brief summary about the student’s intentions of this program.
 Typically 1-2 pages (single-spaced), a statement of teaching philosophy will concisely, but thoroughly describe the student’s motivation behind teaching, preferred methods of teaching or what he or she believes about teaching and learning, and methods of self-evaluation.
-For the most part, this will be developed at some point during the Pedagogy Class, with potential revisions to come later on.
+This will also be submitted during the Pedagogy Class, with potential revisions to come later on.

 - Coursework and Goal Achievement – A list of the coursework/experiences from the CCE program and how it helped to meet or shape the student’s goals.
 For each course, students should list the most important ideas they learned or experiences they had, and how it pertains to the goals they wrote for themselves at the beginning of the program.
 A submission should be made each semester that the student takes a course for the program.